Template category

 Actual documents: FR/Bar Standard/[“As-Is”] purchase contracts, radon & coastal/flood riders, HOA/condo docs, RON closing package.

 Requirements & nuances: Even in “As-Is” deals, sellers owe a common-law duty to disclose latent defects per Johnson v.
 Davis.
 Florida requires the statutory radon notice.
+A Property Management Agreement — Florida outlines owner–manager disclosure duties, tenant communication standards, and proper record handling, aligning property operations with state disclosure and RON compliance rules.
 Remote Online Notarization is available under state rules administered by the Florida Department of State.

 Common searches: “FR/BAR As-Is vs Standard”, “Florida radon disclosure text”, “How to do a RON closing”.